Targeting the Gut-Brain Axis

 Because we start with responder data and reverse engineer into novel microbiota drug candidates, our platform is designed to deliver higher translatability and clinical success.

-Bloom is developing live medicines and diagnostics for brain-gut microbiome interactions in neurological diseases and conditions, including:
+Bloom is developing transformative medicines and diagnostics for brain-gut microbiome interactions in neurological diseases and conditions, including:

 - ALS also known as Lou Gehrig’s disease

-Bloom is also using its novel approach to treat patients with ALS, a disease that causes nerve cells to die, which breaks the neural pathways, and causes extreme mobility loss over time.
+Bloom is also using its novel approach to develop treatments for patients with ALS, a disease that causes nerve cells to die, which breaks the neural pathways, and causes extreme mobility loss over time.
 This disease can develop at any time, but is more common in people over 60 years old.

 BL-002 produces this vitamin and Bloom has shown it attenuates motor-neuron loss, and increases lifespan and motor coordination, in ALS model mice.